-You may keep your phone with you but you must ensure that it is on silent during lesson time and you must not use it when walking around the main school, when lower school pupils may be around.
+You may keep your phone with you but you must ensure that you do not have it out and that it is on silent during lesson time.
+You must not use it when walking around the main school, when lower school pupils may be around.
 You are, however, free to use your phone in the Sixth Form block but should avoid making/taking calls during private study.
 It is unlawful to use mobile phones to photograph, film or record others without their permission.
 The school can take no responsibility for mobile phones that are lost, stolen or damaged on the premises.
-You are also reminded that headphones should not be worn whilst in the Main School.
+You are also reminded that headphones or Air Pods should not be worn whilst in the Main School.